c3lang/c3-web/src/content/docs/references/docs/optionals.md

 ### What is a `fault`?

 A `fault` represents a reason why a `value` could not be returned, like opening a file but finding it does not exist and returning an `IoError.FILE_NOT_FOUND` for instance.
-A `fault` is defined similarly to simple enums:
+A `fault` is defined similarly to enums:
 ```c3
 fault NoHomework
 {